Awni00/relational-convolutions/rebuttals/icml/xLCW.md

 ---

+## Clarifying confusion around the basic terminology

+As explained above, the majority of the text of the review centers around confusion on the terms "object" and "relation".
+For example, the opening reads,
+> I think of a list of all of the people on Earth, cups or conferences, maybe all of the marriages.
+(Are people, cups, conferences or marriages objects?
+If not, then what are objects?)
+You seem to only input a list the objects; so I presume we just give a unique number to each person.
+That can't be correct, as you need properties of the objects, but there are no relations input (e.g, which company made the cup)

+Since we do not understand the text of your review (it does not seem to be related to the setting we tackle), we will aim to provide a general introductory overview of this line of work.

+As explained above, these terms are standard in the literature [1-5].
+Moreover, the experiments in our paper give concrete examples of the types of problems being tackled by this area of research.
+We note that this literature is cited and discussed in the paper.
+The setting of our work matches this literature.
+That is, the data format and the nature of the tasks we tackle are the same.
+This line of work tackles problems in which a machine learning model must reason about a collection of objects, inferring relations between them in order to perform the task.

+We invite the reviewer to look at the related literature to gain an improved understanding of this setting.
+For example, [1] applies their proposed method to reasoning about visual features of objects in a scene.
+[2] proposes the "relational games" suite of benchmark tasks, which we also use to evaluate our methods in this paper.
+[3] focuses on visual relational reasoning tasks based on cognitive tests.
+[4] tests their proposal on the benchmarks used in [2] and [3].
+[5] tests their proposal on sequence modeling tasks such as "object-sorting" and mathematical problem-solving.

+"Relational reasoning" is a central component of generally intelligent behavior and has applications in a wide range of tasks.

+In the next section, we will explain the terminology of "object" and "relation" from the perspective of its representation in a neural architecture.

 <!-- [2 /n] DEFINING TERMINOLOGY AND EXAMPLES -->
-## Defining terminology ("objects" & "relations") & some examples
+## Explaining terminology ("objects" & "relations") & some examples
-Now, we give intuitive definitions of the terms "object" and "relation" as they are used in this literature, and go through some examples.

 **Defining terminology in this literature**.
-An "object" is a vector representation of the features of an entity.
+An "object" is a vector representation of the features of an entity that the model must reason about in relation to other entities.
 A (pairwise) "relation" is a mapping from a pair of objects to a representation of the relations between their features.
 A relational model receives as input a collection of objects, and must reason about the relations between them in order to perform a task.

 **Example 1 (Relational Games).** Consider the "relational games" task in the first set of experiments (Section 4.1).
-Here, the model must reason about the relations between the visual attributes of different objects in a visual scene.
+Recall that this suite of benchmark tasks is used in [2,4] as well.
+In these tasks, the model must reason about the relations between the visual attributes of different objects in a visual scene.
 In particular, the scene is presented as a 3x3 grid of objects.
 In this setting, each cell in the grid is an "object" and each object is represented by an RGB image.
 Thus, the input to the model is a sequence of 9 images (the objects).

 Note that each object varies across several feature attributes.
 In particular, their shape and color.
 Thus, in this example, a relation between two objects may be a mapping for the pair of images to a vector representing similarity across each of these attributes.
 The task is to learn to infer and represent these relations, then reason about these relations to perform the classification task.